philwantsfish/philwantsfish.github.io/_posts/2016-05-22-exploring-java-serializatoin-github.md

   - Deserialization
 ---

-Java deserialization vulnerabilities are easy to exploit thanks to the [ysoserial](https://github.com/frohoff/ysoserial) project.
-[Stephen Breen](https://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/) demonstrated Java serialization is used by most application servers and showcased exploits for each one.
-But how often is serialization used in popular Java projects?
+The [ysoserial](https://github.com/frohoff/ysoserial) makes Java deserialization vulnerabilities easy to exploit and [Stephen Breen](https://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/) demonstrated the majority of Java web servers are vulnerable.
+I thought it would be interesting to see how common deserialization is in open source Java projects.

 ## Searching GitHub

-I developed a [script](https://github.com/philwantsfish/GitHubSearch) to search and sort the most popular repositories on GitHub for a language.
+I developed a [script](https://github.com/philwantsfish/GitHubSearch) to search and sort the most popular repositories on GitHub by language.
 Searching the 200 most popular Java repositories for uses of `new ObjectInputStream` showed:

 <img class="img-responsive" src="{{site.baseurl}}/files/java-deserialized-chart.png" alt="GitHub top 200 chart" width="600">